This blog provides information for educational purposes only. Read our complete summary for more info.

 Step Four: Make sure the stove is burning

-Step Five: Boiling water
+Step Five: Boil water

 This type of stove works great as they are pretty darn efficient and the fuel alcohol burns extremely clean and hot.
-Our open flame stove included a lid with a cap that slides to adjust the flow of heat from the stove.
+Our open flame stove came included with a lid with a cap that slides to adjust the flow of heat from the stove.
 This feature would be extremely useful if trying to simmer a dish without cooking too hot.